NERC-CEH/nerc-ceh.github.io/version_control/exercises.md

 <img src="images/ex1_git_hidden.png" width="75%">

 ### Step 3.
 Populate your new repository
-Your new Git repository does not yet contain any files to version control, that is all files are currently Untracked.
-This is why they have a question mark next to them in the previous image.
-This step adds all files of the project into Git.
+Your new Git repository does not yet contain any files to version control, that is all files are currently **Untracked**.
+This is why they have a question mark next to them in SourceTree.
+This step puts all your files into Git, which is a two step process of **Staging** and then **Committing** them.

-- Add all these files to the **Staged files** area by pressing the **Stage All** button.
+- Add all files to the **Staged files** area by pressing the **Stage All** button.

 <img src="images/ex1_stage.png" width="75%">